ejpham/database-systems-team-project/readme.md

     Home:

         index.php
+        (This is the main page of our web application.
+It provides links to the Mail-sending page, Pricing list, and Contact-Us page.
+While NOT signed in, on the top right section there are Sign In and Sign Up buttons)
     Mail:

         mail.php
+        ()
     Pricing:

         pricing.php
+        ()
     Contact Us:

         contact-us.php
+        ()
     Sign In:

         sign-in.php
-        Takes you
+        ()

     Reset Password:

         reset-password.php
+        ()
     Sign Up:

         sign-up.php
+        ()

 Database Access (Employee & Manager Only):

     database-access.php
     (This page, as well as every subsequent page here, can only be accessed by anybody that is an employee or a manager.
-    Additionally, they would have to be logged into their account to access this page)
+    Additionally, they would have to be logged into their account to access this page.)

     Postal Service: